yuki-kimoto/gitprep/README.md

 # Features

-* Github clone
+* Github clone.
+GitPrep have same interface as GitHub.
 * Portable.
-You can install it into your Unix/Linux server.
+You can install GitPrep into your Unix/Linux server.
-* Only needs Perl 5.8.7+
+* Support cygwin on Windows.
+You can install GitPrep into Windows.
-* CGI support
+* Only needs Perl 5.8.7+.
-* Having built-in web server, Reverse proxy support
+* CGI support.
-* SSL support
+* Having built-in web server, Reverse proxy support.
-* IP control suppport
+* SSL support.

 # Installation into Shared Server